 2018 Intern Reflection

 Working at Advancement Project has been extremely gratifying for me.
 Advancement Project is a civil rights organization that combines legal work, organizing, and communications in order to advance their vision for a future free from racism and discrimination, so working here is a unique opportunity to simultaneously learn invaluable communications skills while also gaining exposure to legal and organizing work.
-The campaigns that you will get to work on are incredible and inspiring, and every day you are grounded in the sense that you are doing work worth doing.
+The campaigns that you will get to work on are incredible and inspiring, and every day you are grounded in the sense that you are doing worthwhile work.
 As a communications intern, you get to do everything from drafting blog posts and media documents to copy-editing reports to producing your own digital content; Advancement Project truly does tailor the internship experience to what your own interests are, and to what skills you are hoping to gain from your time there.
 As an avid writer, I was able to spend some of my time writing my own op-ed, while also getting to work with the digital communications strategist on a social media campaign for the release of one of AP’s reports.
 The location of the office is great, and everyone is super friendly and treats you like an equal -- even the executive director!
 This internship has refined my existing skills and introduced me to a whole host of new ones, and I would highly recommend anyone interested in law, racial or social justice, or just communications work to apply!

 Samantha Gamble '21